THE EDGE OF SPACE AND THE END OF TIME |

 General relativity revealed that matter and radiation warp space and time.
 Shortly after Einstein published his theory in 1915, physicist and astronomer Karl Schwarzschild solved the theory’s field equations for the simplest possible case: a spherical, uncharged, non-rotating, massive object.
 His solution---the Schwarzschild metric---described how both time and distance in the surrounding space are altered by the object’s presence.
 Famously, the metric’s mathematics also revealed the most mysterious object ever, the black hole.

 The defining feature of a black hole is its event horizon at the Schwarzschild radius.
-It marks where objects falling into the black hole reach the speed of light.
-Otherwise the event horizon is considered to be just a normal place in space indistinguishable from any other.
+It marks where the escape velocity of objects must equal the speed of light.
+Otherwise, the event horizon is considered to be just a normal place in space indistinguishable from any other.
 In particular, and noteworthy for the discussion at hand, space is thought to extend uninterrupted across the event horizon.

 That’s how it’s been for a hundred years.